 As coaches we educate every day, sometimes without even knowing it.
-We also have the opportunity to educate without setting up a specific session to relay information.
+We also have the opportunity to educate softball players without setting up a specific session to relay information.
 Giving a direction to our players without letting them know how to do it or why they are about to execute the direction can be a recipe for failure and frustration.
 If you can give the players more information, it can also be a way for them to better understand which makes the task easier.

 Allow for Mistakes

 I like to call errors learning experiences.
 We know that when a ball goes through the wickets or is thrown into the dugout, it is not because the player intended for that to happen.
 So it is important for use to let them know that by encouraging them to make adjustments on their own when errors occur.